rcmaehl/NotCPUCores/README.md

 # NotCPUCores
 Functionally the Same, but Free.
 Download under Releases

-**HI!
-Got a bug report or feature request?
-Create a issue using the tab above and I'll get on it when I can.
-Minor feature requests and bug reports will likely be added as soon as I see them.
-Larger requests may be delayed due to additional responsibilities at my Job.
-Happy Holidays - *Robert M.***

 ![Version 1.4.0.0](https://i.imgur.com/y54djgm.gif)

 ## This program does the same optimizations as the non-free CPUCores.
 These include: